 ✓ Quad biking: Zoom along dry riverbeds and enjoy the freedom of exploring the wild at your own pace.

-✓ Walking: Early morning walks, evening walks or longer half day walks are all possible and a great way to fully appreciate the surrounding environment.
+✓ Walking: a great way to fully appreciate the surrounding environment.

 Westgate, Samburu National Reserve, Kenya